racket/rhombus/rhombus/0000-rhombus.md

 ## Function expressions

-The `fun` form also works in a function position (as λ).
+The `fun` form works in an expression position as λ.
 Just like `function` in JavaScript, the expression variant omits a function name.

 ```